ozielalves/creator-suite/README.md

 ## Architecture Philosophy

 This project prioritizes **architecture quality over flashy features**.
 It is organized as a **modular monolith** where each business domain owns its components, hooks, services, types, and constants.
-The goal is to demonstrate how a senior/staff engineer might structure a front-end platform for a high-growth company.

 Core principles: